video-SALMONN S: Memory-Enhanced Streaming Audio-Visual LLM: Experimental Setup

-Both visual-only and audio-visual models are built based on the Qwen2.5-VL 7B model \citep{bai2025qwen25vltechnicalreport}.
-The video is processed at 1 FPS by default, and have an alternative 4 FPS for short videos less than 2 minutes (i.e. exclusively used for video-MME short partition).
+video-SALMONN S is built based on the Qwen3-VL 8B backbone \cite{qwen3vl}.
 Following video-SALMONN-2 \citep{vsalmonn2}, Whisper-Large-v3 encoder \citep{radford2023robust} is used to encode audio information and a window-level Q-Former with a window length of 0.5 seconds as the audio aligner.
-The LLM backbone is trained with LoRA with rank 128.
-We cap the memory tokens at 16k by default, and discuss in the experiments the influence of the memory size.
+The LLM backbone is trained with LoRA using a rank of 128.
+Without memory reading, we experiment with 16k memory tokens with 1k tokens allocated for real-time perception.
+With memory reading, we double the amount of memory tokens with a chunk size of 8k, so that the GPU memory is similar to 16k tokens.

-TTT$_\text{HF}$ processes the sequence with a mini-batch size of 1024.
-To determine CG update steps, the target curvature matrix $\mathbf{B}_\text{MLP}$ with 3 CG iteration is chosen based on empirical convergence analysis on single mini-batch shown in Figure \ref{fig:CG-cmp}, as it achieves the best balance between convergence and cost.
-Details of other design choices are provided in the Appendix \ref{app:HFdesign}.

-As points of comparison, we also use similarity merging alone without TTT$_\text{HF}$ as a baseline, where the merger module in Qwen2.5-VL is trained to encourage merging to happen in a better joint representation space.
-Moreover, we apply the standard Mamba-2 \citep{mamba2} implementation with default settings, and the standard LaCT \citep{tttdoneright} layer implementation as another two points of comparison to TTT$_\text{HF}$.
+TTT$_\text{MEM}$ contains 2 fully-connected layers with GeLU activation function.
+The input encoding is converted into 8 heads, where each head is 512-dimensional and is handled by one fast weight, yielding sixteen $512\times512$ fast weights.
+The trainable learning rate $\eta$ follows the same setting as \cite{ttt-video}.
+We use stochastic gradient descent with one update step for TTT$_\text{MEM}$.
+We set $T=2$ as the default for long-span prediction, and experimented with $T$ ranging from 1 to 32 as shown in Table \ref{tab:span} in Appendix \ref{sec:spans}.
+Detailed FLOP statistics of TTT$_\text{MEM}$ and base models are provided in Appendix \ref{sec:flop}.
+As a design choice for Qwen3-VL, deepstack embeddings are directly discarded according to the indices at the output of TTT$_\text{MEM}$ without additional TTT$_\text{MEM}$, based on the results in Appendix \ref{sec:deepstack}.